Sampling and Analytical Methods for Underground Storage Tank Closure

 Samples from a stockpile or other disturbed soil do not satisfy these requirements.
 Owners and operators must ensure that samples are obtained where contamination is most likely to occur and that analyses are performed by a laboratory certified for the particular analysis by the Connecticut Department of Public Health.
 Sampling should be done by a person experienced in the proper collection and handling of such samples and must be conducted in accordance with all applicable health and safety requirements.
 Never enter an unsafe excavation for any reason.

-Individual soil samples should be obtained from the underlying native soil at each end of the tank and at the level of the tank bottom from each of the sidewalls.
+Individual soil samples should be obtained from the underlying native soil at each end of the tank, at the level of the tank bottom from each of the sidewalls, and from beneath the tank.
 If ground water is present in the excavation, the sidewall samples should instead be obtained at the level of the water and a water sample must be collected.
 Samples should also be collected beneath dispensers and beneath product lines in the vicinity of fittings and at no more than twenty foot intervals along the piping.
 Prior to abandoning a UST in place, samples should be obtained in the vicinity of the fill pipe, at two or more locations immediately beneath the tank, and beneath piping as previously specified.
 All samples should be analyzed by the appropriate analytical methods used to characterize petroleum releases.

 DEEP considers the analytical methods in the table provided at the link below to be acceptable in accordance with Section 22a-449(d)-107.
 Every sample, except as noted, should be analyzed for all potential contaminants listed for any product ever stored in the UST.
 Analyses must be performed with analytical reporting limits below the criteria identified in the Remediation Standard Regulations (Section 22a-133(k)-1 through 133(k)-3 of the RCSA).